Sharing a book together is a brilliant way of lighting up your child’s brain, helping them make new connections.

 Try to find books with large pictures and a simple phrase or sentence on each page.
 As well as reading the words, try naming and describing the pictures on each page, and ask your child what they can see and to point to the pictures you’re naming.

-Try and encourage your wee one to think about the story by asking them open questions about it.
-(Open questions are questions that can’t just be answered by yes or no.) For example, to help boost their vocabulary, you could ask them about what they see, or ask them to describe one of the pictures.
-You could ask them what colour something is, or what an animal or object in the picture is, or what’s happening in a picture.
-Just remember not to overload them with too many questions and to give them time to reply.
+If you’re looking at a familiar book you both know well, try and encourage your wee one to think about the story by asking them open questions about it.
+(Open questions are questions that can’t just be answered by yes or no.) You could ask them what colour something is, or what an animal or object in the picture is, or what’s happening in a picture.

 This is a great game to play with books with very busy pictures (like Richard Scarry’s books) or with lots of things happening.
 Look at the picture together and see if they can spot something that’s red, or blue, or, if they’re a little bit older, that starts with a ‘c’ or a ‘d’ sound.